Joi Ito: Early career

-Ito was the Chairman of the Board of Creative Commons from December 2006 until 2012.
-He was on the board of Culture Convenience Club (CCC), Tucows, and EPIC, and was on the advisory boards of Creative Commons and WITNESS.
+Ito was on the board of Culture Convenience Club (CCC), Tucows, and EPIC, and WITNESS.
 In October 2004, he was named to the board of ICANN for a three-year term starting December 2004.
 In August 2005, he joined the board of the Mozilla Foundation, until April 2016.
 He was on the board of the Open Source Initiative (OSI) from March 2005 until April 2007.
 He was a founding board member of Expression College for Digital Arts as well as the Zero One Art and Technology Network.
-In 1999, he was the Associate to Mr. Mount (the executive producer) on the film The Indian Runner.
+In 1999, he was the associate to Mr. Mount (the executive producer) on the film The Indian Runner.
 Ito also was a board member of Energy Conversion Devices from 1995 to 2000.

 Ito is a venture capitalist and angel investor and was an early stage investor in Kickstarter, Twitter, Six Apart, Technorati, Flickr, Wikia, SocialText, Dopplr, Last.fm, Rupture, Kongregate, Fotopedia, Diffbot, Formlabs, 3Dsolve and other Internet companies.

 Journalism

 Ito has written op-eds for the Asian Wall Street Journal and The New York Times and has published articles in numerous other magazines and newspapers.
 He has written regular columns in The Daily Yomiuri, Mac World Japan, Asahi Pasocom, Asahi Doors, and other media sources.
-His photographs have been used in The New York Times Online, BusinessWeek, American Heritage, Wired News, Forbes, and BBC News.
+His photographs have been used in The New York Times online, BusinessWeek, American Heritage, Wired News, Forbes, and BBC News.
 He was on the early editorial mastheads of Wired and Mondo 2000.
-He has authored and co-authored a number of books including Dialog – Ryu Murakami X Joichi Ito with Ryu Murakami, and "Freesouls: Captured and Released" with Christopher Adams, a book of Ito's photographs that includes essays by several prominent figures in the free culture movement.
-He has hosted televisions shows including The New Breed, SimTV and a TV show called "Super-Presentation" airing weekly in Japan on NHK.
+He has authored and co-authored a number of books including Dialog – Ryu Murakami X Joichi Ito with Ryu Murakami, and Freesouls: Captured and Released with Christopher Adams, a book of Ito's photographs that includes essays by several prominent figures in the free culture movement.
+He has hosted televisions shows including The New Breed, SimTV and a TV show called Super-Presentation airing weekly in Japan on NHK.